syncfusion-content/javascript-docs/js/api/ejMenu.md

 {:#members:htmlattributes}

-Specifies the list of html attributes to be added to menu control.
+Specifies the list of HTML attributes to be added to menu control.

 #### Default Value